Zielon/PBRenderer/README.md

 To run the project Visual Studio is needed.
 Render images are saved in the folder output which is created in the repository root automatically.
 The example of a configuraiton file is in the folder with the same name.

-Use [vcpkg](https://github.com/Microsoft/vcpkg) to install packages:
+Use [vcpkg](https://github.com/Microsoft/vcpkg) to install the following packages:
 ```
 1) glad_x64-windows
 2) glfw3_x64-windows